tldr-pages/tldr/pages/common/git-authors.md

 `git authors --list`

-- Print full list of committers of a Git repository, excluding emails, reading from AUTHORS file, opened in your default editor:
+- Display full log of committers of a Git repository, excluding emails, reading from AUTHORS file, opened in your default editor:

 `git authors --no-email`